Date of Submission

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.

 Gillen, Jennifer Lynn, "Can Red-Backed Salamanders (Plethodon cinereus) Reduce the Abundance of Blacklegged Ticks (Ixodes scapularis)?"
 (2014).
 Senior Projects Spring 2014.
-Paper 246.
+246.